 COVID-19 has impacted every aspect of life as we know it — including teacher preparation.
-This page includes resources to support educator-preparation leaders and state policymakers as they respond to the pandemic.
+This page includes resources to support educator-preparation leaders and policymakers as they respond to the pandemic.

 Teacher Preparation Policy Database

-As a public resource, we have developed the COVID-19 Teacher Preparation Policy Database, which covers changes to licensure, clinical requirements, entry and exit assessments, and program approval.
-We are currently monitoring changes across all 50 states and DC.
+As a public resource, we developed the COVID-19 Teacher Preparation Policy Database, which covers changes to licensure, clinical requirements, entry and exit assessments, and program approval — across all 50 states and DC.
 Explore the COVID-19 Teacher Preparation Policy Database.
 Please note that information contained in the database should be considered advisory and states should be consulted directly for definitive information.

-Last updated: May 29, 2020
+Last updated: October 13, 2020

 Three policy recommendations for educator preparation